-The 45 Division will play a 7 team single elimination tournament.
+The 45 Division team finishing 1st through 4th in the regular season will play a single elimination tournament with the number 1 seed playing the number 4 seed and the number 2 seed playing the number 3 seed.
 The championship will be decided in a 2 out of 3 series between the final 2 remaining undefeated teams.